oller/foundation-datepicker-sass/README.md

     bower install foundation-datepicker-sass --save

-If you're using this with Foundation and compiling the .scss, I'd suggest you duplicate the `scss/settings.scss` file into your own `scss` folder, customise it there and update the `@import` reference ot the `datepicker.scss` file which remains in the `bower_components` folder.
+If you're using this with Foundation and compiling the .scss, I'd suggest you duplicate the `scss/settings.scss` file into your own `scss` folder, customise it there and update the `@import` reference to the `datepicker.scss` file which remains in the `bower_components` folder.

 This will allow you to customise the datepicker's theme whilst maintaining the ability to update the library